Call API (Webhooks)

 Write Instructions for Your Agent

-Tell your AI agent when and how to call the webhook:
+Tell your AI agent when and how to call the API:

 Instruction Example:

-- โCall the Webhook: Use the tool to send data to the external API
+- ✓Call the API: Use the tool to send data to the external API

 Handle the Response

-Your webhook can return data that the AI will use:
+Your API can return data that the AI will use.
+Use Response Mapping to specify which fields to extract:

 {